 Also read: History of Wine and Fashion

 He also said, “The goal was also to create a new and unique experience where music and wine blend.”
-People drank different selections during the festival, such as Chateau d’Esclans, Moet & Chandon, and Chandon.
-They were sold by the bottle starting at thirty dollars each.
-Champagne was also sold.
-Chefs were hired for the festival, such as Chris Santos.
+People drank different selections during the festival, such as Chateau d’Esclans, Moët & Chandon, and Chandon, which were sold by the bottle, starting at thirty dollars each.
+Chefs, such as Chopped’s Chris Santos, were hired for the festival.
 If drinking, live entertainment, and food weren’t enough, you could snag a spot at the massage tent if you signed up early.
 The event has been featured in Vogue, Woman’sDay, Bustle, and Forbes.

 This Day in Wine History

-2016: The event is first launched in New York
+2016: The Pinknic Festival first launched on Governor’s Island in New York.

-September 4 and 5 of 2021: The event returned to New York for its fifth anniversary.
+September 4 and 5, 2021: The event returned to New York for its fifth anniversary.